Zentraxius/week16proj/README.md

 ## By Cody Fritz

 ### Description
-A website built using Create-React-App to let the user manage a Tap-Room and keep track of their kegs contents.
+A website built using Create-React-App to let the user manage a Tap-Room and keep track of their barrels contents.

 ### Layout
 <img src='public\Taproom-Diagram.png'>